nimuh/biogeoformer/BioGeoFormer_manuscript/scripts/Readme.md

 * In order to run this step, you must download the deduplicated metagenome-assembled genomes (MAGs) from Han et al., 2023 (https://identifiers.org/ncbi/bioproject:PRJNA950938)

 * 9.1: calling open reading frames (ORFs) for MAGs using Prodigal.
 These commands were run on an HPC.
 * 9.2: DIAMOND run annotating MAG ORFs using the KEGG database.
 Requires a local KEGG database to run these commands.
+These commands were run on an HPC.
+* 9.3: DIAMOND run annotating MAG ORFs using the BGFdb database.
+These commands were run on an HPC.
+* 9.4: HMM run annotating MAG ORFs against the HMMs constructed from the BGFdb database.
+These commands were run on an HPC.
+* 9.5: Script processing the KEGG DIAMOND output into a .csv file.
+* 9.6: Script to parse the KEGG orthology database from KEGG BRITE.
+Prior to running this script, download the ko0001 file from (https://www.kegg.jp/kegg-bin/get_htext?ko00001).
+* 9.7: Script assigning gene names to KO IDs.
-* 9.3:
+* 9.8: Mapping